QasimK/qasimk.github.io/_posts/2016-07-07-inspiron-n5110-heat-solution.md

   replacement.
 - Following the guide, I filled up some holes to prevent air from reaching the keyboard.
-The heat on the palm rest and left-side of the keyboard was something I particularly wanted to deal with, and from a visual inspection I believed this had the potential to be effective.
+The heat on the palm rest and left-side of the keyboard was something I particularly wanted to deal with.
 - The chipset is on the top side of the motherboard, underneath the left palm rest area below the keyboard. *The chipset, and thus the palm rest, heats up significantly because there is no cooling for the chipset, nor the general